 1. Product description

-Wellness Activities and Fitness refers to the range of activities undertaken in the pursuit of wellness whilst on a leisure trip.
+The category of Wellness Activities and Fitness includes the range of activities undertaken in the pursuit of wellness whilst on a leisure trip.
 Wellness tourism has many specialist niches.
-The specialist niches are very different from each other and tourists can be looking for different things.
-It is important to be informed about the specialist niches so you can target European tourists effectively.
-You can find the different niches, what they mean, and examples in the table below.
+Each of these niches is unique, and tourists can have very diverse wishes.
+It is important to be informed about the specialist niches so that you can target European tourists effectively.

-There are eight dimensions to wellness tourism: Social, physical, spiritual, emotional, preventative, intellectual, societal, and financial wellness.
+Wellness tourism has eight dimensions: social, physical, spiritual, emotional, preventative, intellectual, societal and financial wellness.
 This study focuses on physical, emotional, preventative, and spiritual wellness.
-Many of these dimensions overlap.
+Many wellness dimensions overlap.
 Specialist niches can belong to one or more dimensions.
-For example, destination spas and hotels, hammams, hot springs, and wellness retreats fall under the physical, emotional and preventative wellness dimensions.
-Yoga or Pilates, ashrams, martial arts, and meditation contribute to physical, emotional, and spiritual wellness.
+For example, destination spas and hotels, hammams, hot springs, and wellness retreats fall into the dimensions of physical, emotional and preventative wellness.
+Yoga or Pilates, ashrams, martial arts and meditation contribute to physical, emotional and spiritual wellness.

 Ciêla in Zambia is a resort and spa where people can enjoy massages, steam rooms, hydrotherapy and other wellness services.
 It works with local Zambian wellness products that are sustainably sourced.

 Children can enjoy indoor and outdoor play areas under professional supervision.

 Besides the spa, the resort also offers a golfing facilities, safaris, and hiking trails.

 |Wellness Retreats||Wellness retreats often include a wellness programme with accommodation at a resort or hotel.
 The providers often have their own philosophies that underlie their offer.
 Wellness retreats can include fitness while spas will not include fitness.|